wp-plugins/amazon-auto-links/readme.txt

 * Added: the prefetch category links option, which helps in some servers which sets a low value to the max simultaneous database connections.

 = 1.1.0 - 10/26/2012 =
-* Fixed: a bug that url cloak option gets unchecked in the option page.
+* Fixed: a bug that url cloak option was forced to be unchecked in the option page.
-* Fixed: a bug that credit option gets checked in the option page.
+* Fixed: a bug that credit option was forced to be checked in the option page.
-* Fixed: an issue that encryption did not work on servers which disable the mcrypt extension.
+* Fixed: an issue that encryption did not work on servers which disables the mcrypt extension.
-* Fixed: an issue that some form elements of the admin page did not appear on servers which disable short_open_tag.
+* Fixed: an issue that some form elements of the admin page did not appear on servers with the short_open_tag setting disabled.
-* Fixed: a bug that the AmazonAutoLinks() function did not retrieve the correct unit id.
+* Fixed: a bug that the AmazonAutoLinks() function did not retrieve the correct unit ID.

 = 1.0.9 - 10/06/2012 =
 * Added: the link cloaking feature.

 = 1.0.8 - 10/03/2012 =
-* Fixed: a bug that shorcode fails to display the unit saved in version 1.0.7 or later.
+* Fixed: a bug that shortcode failed to display the unit saved in version 1.0.7 or later.
 * Added: the title length option.
 * Added: the link style option.
 * Added: the credit insert option.

 = 1.0.7 - 10/02/2012 =
-* Fixed: an issue that the widget gets un-associated when the unit label gets changed.
+* Fixed: an issue that the widget got un-associated when the unit label got changed.
 * Fixed: an issue that category caches were saved with the wrong name which resulted on not using the cache when available.
-* Fixed: an issue that the format of the img tag gets changed when the validation fails when setting up a unit.
+* Fixed: an issue that the format of the img tag got changed when the validation failed when setting up a unit.
 * Added: a donation link in the plugin listing page.

 = 1.0.6 - 09/24/2012 =
 * Added: the rel attribute, rel="nofollow", in the a tag of product links.
-* Re-Added: the widget which enables to add units easily on the sidebar.
+* Re-added: the widget which enables to add units easily on the sidebar.

 = 1.0.5 - 09/20/2012 =
 * Improved: the caching method.
 Now the caches of links are renewed in the background.